 ANYTHING ELSE WE SHOULD KNOW?
 This is probably one of the most well-run naturist establishments we’ve visited in the United States, though with that, I would also say it’s one of the most regulated.
 You have the sense that there are probably security cameras everywhere, and even though there’s a nature trail that scales the ridge behind the park, I don’t think there’s much of that where nudity is permitted.
 As compared to the other two operating nudist parks in Southern California, (SEE: Olive Dell and DeAnza Springs) this one seems to appeal to a more metropolitan crowd.
 My friend who’s a member there is encouraged to see the “yoga-gurus” taking an active role in diversifying the culture, but with that comes the occasional tussles that are inevitable in a place that’s trying to be all (naked) things to all (naked) people, particularly in the months leading up to a controversial election.
 All that said, this is certainly one of the nicest naked places we’ve visited to date, with high standards and, once again… something for just about everyone!

 And oh, I almost forgot!
-Glen Eden is the home of the Western Nudist Research Library, which is also the home base of Evan Nix in his workin documenting the history of nude recreation in America.
+Glen Eden is the home of the Western Nudist Research Library, which is also the home base of Evan Nix, a young film-maker working to document the history of nude recreation in America.
 I have yet to visit the collection, but Evan is rolling out a podcast based on much of the work he’s done there.
 You should check it out!